 Compared to the rest of the country, citizens of Ladysmith spend much less time in their cars: on average, their commute to work is only 17.93 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-In terms of college education, Ladysmith is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Ladysmith have a bachelor's degree or advanced degree.
+The education level of Ladysmith citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in Ladysmith have a college degree.

 The per capita income in Ladysmith in 2022 was $30,325, which is lower middle income relative to Wisconsin and the nation.
 This equates to an annual income of $121,300 for a family of four.
 However, Ladysmith contains both very wealthy and poor people as well.